MarcioFCMartins/Caulerpa_sampling/README.md

 > Due to limitations in github .md files, this does not work on the github page.

-Using this interactive map we can approximate the first and last points of each trasect and obtain their ID:
+Using this interactive map we can approximate the first and last points of each transect and obtain their ID:
 - Transect one: Points 1 to 581
 - Transect two: Points 2401 to 3811
 - Transect three: Points 5311 to 6601
-- Transect four : Points 8311 to 9571
+- Transect four: Points 8311 to 9571

 We can now extract the transects.